B1NLAMA/ECS163FINALPROJECT/README.md

 ```

 ### Embedded video
+DONE:

+TODO:
+  1. The TA told me to just make a pop up for the embedded video so, I might go with that.
+So, when people click on the video, I will create a pop up thing that will let them click on the link to go watch the video.

-I have not started on this yet.
+  2. I have not started on this yet.